MaTriXy/streaming-ios/Readme.md

-# Red5 Pro iOS Streaming Testbed
+# Red5 Pro iOS Streaming Testbed(the Deprecated SDK)

 This repository contains a simple project with a number of examples that can be used for testing and reference.